Melville Syme: Mayfair Theatre

 Syme has had a long association with the Mayfair Theatre in Kaikōura, an art deco building on the Esplanade.
-Along with his wife Julie, he is a former owner of the theatre.
-The Mayfair Theatre was first opened in 1935 as a venue for cinema and concerts.
-In 1985, the building was put up for sale and by 1986, it had been purchased for the town as a result of a community fundraising initiative.
+The Mayfair Theatre was first opened in 1934 as a venue for cinema and concerts.
+In 1970 the theatre was leased by Kaikoura High School and purchased for $13,000 by the community.
+In 1984 after the school lease ended it was run by the Kaikoura Community Theatre Inc. Trust (KCT).
 Syme and his wife were both members of the Theatre Committee who managed the venue from that point.

 Symes and his wife led a further fundraising campaign in 2013 to convert the cinema to digital technology, and this work was completed in November 2013.

 The 2016 Kaikōura earthquake caused damage to the theatre building that was beyond repair.
 However, the 1934 art deco façade suffered only relatively minor damage, and the digital projection equipment was undamaged and was salvaged for later re-use.
 Syme was involved in the major fundraising efforts to build a new cinema and performance venue on the site, retaining the façade.
 After a $3.6 million restoration project, the building was re-opened in November 2020 as the Mayfair Arts and Culture Centre Te Whare Toi ō Kaikōura.
 As at 2022, Syme and his wife are members of the Mayfair Board of Directors.